Last updated in April 2017

 Bilateral relations are good and wide-ranging.
-Germany was one of the first countries to recognize the Republic of Kosovo under international law after the country declared its independence in February 2008 and to establish diplomatic relations with it.
+Germany was one of the first countries to officially recognise the Republic of Kosovo after the country declared its independence in February 2008 and to establish diplomatic relations with it.
 The government and people of Kosovo also remember with gratitude that Germany provided refuge to hundreds of thousands of refugees from Kosovo before and during the military conflicts of 1998/1999 and from 1999 onwards helped with reconstruction efforts, initially through emergency relief measures and shortly afterwards by commencing development cooperation.

-The German troops (KFOR), police officers, judges and public prosecutors (UNMIK and, since the end of 2008, EULEX) and civilian workers deployed there as part of international missions have, through their professionalism and objectivity, helped further strengthen Germany’s positive image in Kosovo.
+The German troops (KFOR), police officers, judges, public prosecutors and civilian experts (UNMIK and, since the end of 2008, EULEX) deployed there as part of international missions have, through their professionalism and objectivity, helped further strengthen Germany’s positive image in Kosovo.

 Economic relations and development cooperation

-Germany is the second largest bilateral donor of development cooperation, after the United States.
-Since 1999, Germany has provided some EUR 400 million for emergency relief measures, humanitarian aid and Technical and Financial Cooperation projects.
-At the intergovernmental negotiations on development cooperation in September 2012, new commitments totalling EUR 28.3 million were made for 2013, including EUR 20 million in Financial Cooperation and EUR 8.3 million in Technical Cooperation.
+Germany is one of Kosovo’s largest bilateral donors of development cooperation.
+Since 1999, Germany has provided approximately EUR 550 million for emergency relief measures, humanitarian aid and Technical and Financial Cooperation projects.
+In 2016, new commitments totalling EUR 41.5 million were made, including EUR 25.5 million in Financial Cooperation and EUR 16 million in Technical Cooperation.

 Development cooperation focuses on the following sectors:

-In addition, some EUR 3.4 million in funding was provided in 2012 under the Stability Pact for South Eastern Europe to support again numerous projects promoting democracy, human and minority rights, peaceful conflict management and the rule of law.
+In addition, a total of EUR 2.676 million in funding was provided in 2016 under the Stability Pact for South-Eastern Europe to support again numerous projects promoting democracy, human and minority rights, peaceful conflict management and the rule of law.

-The Goethe Institute does not have a local office in Kosovo, which continues to be served by the GI’s Belgrade office.
-However, a language learning centre that is partnered with the Goethe Institute is due to open shortly in Priština.
-In addition, the German Embassy in Priština handles a large portion of the cultural work, including scholarship and further-education programmes as well as organizing events such as concerts and exhibitions.
-German culture invariably meets with a warm response in Kosovo, as evidenced by events such as the annually held Days of the German Language and the German Film Week.
+The Goethe Institute (GI) does not have a local office in Kosovo.
+In 2017 the GI in Skopje will start to gradually assume responsibility for Kosovo, which up until now has been served by the GI’s offices in Belgrade and Thessaloniki.
+However, a language learning centre that is partnered with the Goethe Institute was opened in Priština in May 2013.
+This has since become well established and offers a wide range of language courses.
+In addition, the German Embassy in Priština handles a substantial portion of the cultural work, including scholarship and further-education programmes as well as organising events such as concerts and exhibitions.
+German culture invariably meets with a warm response in Kosovo, as evidenced by the annually held Days of the German Language and other cultural events organised by the German Embassy.
+There are also an increasing number of private local initiatives devoted to German culture and the German language.
 On 12 September 2012, Germany and Kosovo signed a cultural agreement that placed the already existing lively cultural exchange between the two countries on an official footing under international law.

 Given the close relations with Germany at all levels, there is a very keen interest in learning German, with demand outstripping the courses offered.
 Along with English, German is the most widely spoken foreign language.
-The German Academic Exchange Service (DAAD) has an academic teacher working at the University of Priština and also awards scholarships, which are very popular.
-There are some 100 teachers of German in Kosovo and two schools offering the German Language Diploma.
+The German Academic Exchange Service (DAAD) has an academic teacher working at the University of Priština and also awards scholarships for studying in Germany.
+As part of the Schools: Partners for the Future initiative (PASCH), four schools receive support from Germany: two offering the German Language Diploma (DSD) of the Standing Conference of the Ministers of Education and Cultural Affairs of the Länder in the Federal Republic of Germany, and two schools supervised by the Goethe Institute offering German as a foreign language from the first grade onwards (so-called FIT schools).
 In cooperation with the German Embassy, Kosovo’s Ministry of Education is seeking to further consolidate the position of German in the curriculum.
-In addition, since 1 September 2010 two schools have offered German as a foreign language from the first grade onwards under the PASCH initiative.